SeawaterEtc/Learn_Robotic_Programming/README.md

-# Learning ROS1
+# Robotic Programming Class (Review and Demo)

-I am using WSL for Ubuntu 20-04 on Windows 11
+The goal of this repository is to save everything that I learnt from Robotic Programming class (time).

-go to cmd
+We are mostly using ROS, so it is very interesting.

-check to see if you have wsl or not
+I am using WSL for Ubuntu 20-04 on Windows 11.
+Alright, to set it up go to cmd and check to see if you have wsl or not.
 ```
 wsl
 ```
-update to wsl2
+update to wsl2 (check bing for how to update to version2 and set all linux distro to version, I forget, but AI have all the command.)
 ```
 wsl --update
 ```